The Office of the Senior Vice President, Chief Financial Officer and Treasurer reports to the Office of the President.

 Office of the Comptroller

 The Office of the Comptroller is responsible for maintaining the accounting records of the University, providing accurate and timely financial reporting, and ensuring the protection of the University assets by establishing and maintaining adequate internal controls.
-The departments within the Office of the Comptroller are Accounts Payable, Accounting for Travel, Cashier, Collection Department, General Accounting, Miscellaneous Receivables, Payroll, Student Accounting Services, and the Student Loan Department.
+The departments within the Office of the Comptroller are Accounts Payable, Travel Services, Cashier, Collection Department, General Accounting, Miscellaneous Receivables, Payroll, Student Accounting Services, and the Student Loan Department.

 Debt and Treasury Management